fen1ks/tool-center/README.md

 - Any provided metadata or descriptions are accurate and up-to-date.
 - Licensing and attribution requirements for tools are respected.

-Editing the `tools.json` file manually can be complicated.
-An alternative is to use [MetaConfigurator](https://metaconfigurator.github.io/meta-configurator/?schema=https://raw.githubusercontent.com/CycloneDX/tool-center/refs/heads/main/tools.schema.json&data=https://raw.githubusercontent.com/CycloneDX/tool-center/refs/heads/main/tools.json&settings=https://raw.githubusercontent.com/CycloneDX/tool-center/refs/heads/main/metaConfiguratorSettings.json) to make changes then download the edited data.
+Creating/editing a file in the `tools/` folder manually can be complicated.
+An alternative is to use [MetaConfigurator](https://www.metaconfigurator.org?schema=https://raw.githubusercontent.com/CycloneDX/tool-center/refs/heads/main/schemas/tool.schema.json&settings=https://raw.githubusercontent.com/CycloneDX/tool-center/refs/heads/main/metaConfiguratorSettings.json) to make changes then download the edited data.

 ## Community & Support